Do You Need a Nexus Letter for Secondary Conditions?

 Citing credible studies or expert reasoning—for example, research showing a correlation between PTSD-related weight gain and sleep apnea—makes your nexus argument stronger and more credible to the VA.

-This is a nexus letter example presents a fictional case of a veteran whose PTSD treatment with certain medications contributed to weight gain, resulting in obstructive sleep apnea (OSA).
+Case: This example represents a fictional case of a veteran whose PTSD treatment with certain medications contributed to weight gain, resulting in obstructive sleep apnea (OSA).

 Phone: (555) 987-6543